sneha-afk/KeplerKV/docs/planning.md

     - Going forward, being more mindful on strings
 - `inline`d smaller functions, especially the returning enum ones
 - Moved macros to more sensible locations
-- Lots of minor code quallity issues
+- Lots of minor code quality issues
 - Up next: learning more about `std::move` and move constructors, potentially very beneficial for a program so reliant on passing strings through a pipeline!

 ### September 6, 2024